jamesyang124/play-with-category-theory/chapter5.md

 m >> n = m >>= \_ -> n
 ```

 The function `fail` handles pattern match failures in `do` notation.
+You are advised not to call `fail` directly in your code.

 `(>>)` sequences two monadic actions when the second action does not involve the result of the first, which is a common scenario for monads such as `IO`.